Naahuel/webpack-boilerplate/README.md

 This repo contains a very basic setup to start with a Webpack 4 project.

+## What it includes
+ - `webpack-dev-server` - Webpack's development server with hot reload.
+ - `sass-loader` - Compiles SCSS files to CSS (it also includes `style-loader` and `css-loader`).
+ - `autoprefixer` - Auto-prefixes your CSS rules that need auto-prefixing.
+ - `file-loader` - For images; All images included in your CSS, HTML and JS will be handled by this loader.
+ - `html-loader` - Minimizes HTML and lets other loaders parse the HTML files (for URLs, for example)

 ## Starting

  1. Clone this repo or download it